Mobile Communication and the Ethics of Social Networking

 Performing Cyborg Identities:

-The Co-ontology of Personal Identities and Mobile Phones
+Personal Identities and Mobile Phones

 among Teenagers in Santiago, Chile